NPGFusillo/4MOST_WDpipe/README.md

-The code is a "stand alone version" of the white dwarf pipeline currently implemented in 4MOST.
+The code is a "stand alone" version of the white dwarf pipeline currently implemented in 4MOST.
-The first step is a random forest spectral classifier trained on 20000 SDSS I - IV white dwarf spectra.
+First of all the script uses a random forest classifier trained on 20000 SDSS I - IV white dwarf spectra to classify the input spectrum into 27 possible white dwarf spectral classes.
-Only spectra classfied as DA (white dwarfs with only Balmer lines in their spectra) are than passed to a fitting script to evaluate Teff and logg for the white dwarf.
+Only spectra classfied as DA (white dwarfs with only Balmer lines in their spectra) are than passed to a fitting script to calculate Teff and logg for the white dwarf.
 This script uses Pier-Emmanuel Tremblay's 1D pure-hydrogen models available at: https://warwick.ac.uk/fac/sci/physics/research/astro/people/tremblay/modelgrids/

-Rather than interpolating models at fixed Teff logg points this fitting routine uses a principle component analysis (PCA) approach to generate additional models at arbitrary Teff and logg.
-This is an idea of idea of Stuart Littlefair (Univeristy of Sheffield).
-Please see his page for a complete understanding:https://github.com/StuartLittlefair/wd_emulator
+Rather than interpolating the fixed Teff logg grid point models to generate additional models, this fitting routine uses a principle component analysis (PCA) approach to generate additional models at arbitrary Teff and logg.
+This is an idea developed by Stuart Littlefair (Univeristy of Sheffield).
+Please see his repository for a complete understanding: https://github.com/StuartLittlefair/wd_emulator

 Usage:
 Usage: